zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 .. option:: -version

-	Print the version and git-commit hash and exit
+	Print the version, git-commit hash and build date and exit

 .. option:: -virtualserver-template-path <string>